John Marchant (surveyor): Cricket career

 While living in Invercargill, Marchant is believed to have scored the first century in any form of cricket in New Zealand, when he made 117 in 1864 in a Town versus Country match in Invercargill.
 An all-rounder, noted for the brilliance of his slip fielding, he captained Wellington in two first-class matches at the Basin Reserve in Wellington in 1873-74.
 In the first, he took six wickets and two catches in a narrow loss to Auckland.
 In the second he took three catches in each innings, two wickets with his bowling, and made a useful 20 in the second innings of a low-scoring tied match against Nelson.
-Between these two first-class matches, he played for Wellington in a one-day, two-innings match against Hawke's Bay in January 1874.
-In Hawke's Bay's second innings he took 9 for 21 and also took three catches, two off his own bowling and one in the slips.
+Between these two first-class matches, he played for Wellington in a one-day, two-innings match against Hawke's Bay in January 1874; in Hawke's Bay's second innings he took 9 for 21 and also took three catches, two off his own bowling and one in the slips.

-He was one of the leading figures in the conversion of Basin Reserve from swampy land into a cricket ground.
+Marchant was one of the leading figures in the conversion of the Basin Reserve from swampy land into a cricket ground.
 He contributed all the necessary surveying work and oversaw the addition and placement of soil, all at no cost.